 Great Hearts Texas: Campus Coordinator for Co-Curricular Programs Location: Great Hearts Irving Reports to: Regional Coordinator for Co-Curricular Programs

-Summary: The Campus Coordinator manages and executes all Great Hearts Co-Curricular programs at his/her academy (After-School Athenaeum, Summer Academy, and Inter-Session [Break] Camp).
+Summary: The Campus Coordinator manages and executes all Great Hearts Co-Curricular programs at his/her academy (After-School Homework Club and three Summer Programs).
 In academies where Great Hearts provides an outsourced K-5 athletic program, the Campus Coordinator also serves as the liaison for the coach of that program, to help resolve operational issues that may arise.
 Housed at one of the academies, the Campus Coordinator reports to a Regional Manager for Co-Curricular Programs.
 While significant curricular and operational support is provided by the Lead Office, the Campus Coordinator is responsible for the day-to-day management of the programs, as outlined under “Detailed Responsibilities.”

 Program Management: The Campus Coordinator manages and executes all Great Hearts Co-Curricular programs at his/her academy.
-Programs to be managed include the following: After-School Athenaeum (July – May): The Campus Coordinator begins planning for Athenaeum in July, and leads the Athenaeum program throughout the school year, from August to May.
-Summer Academy (Four weeks: June): The Campus Coordinator leads the Great Hearts Summer Academy during summer vacation.
-Inter-Session Break Camp: The Campus Coordinator plans for and leads the Break Camp during fall break and spring break (and, at some campuses, during the first week in January).
-Athletic Program: Great Hearts Academies provides some Archway academies with an outsourced K-5 athletic program.
+Programs to be managed include the following: After-School Athenaeum/Homework Club (July – May): The Campus Coordinator begins planning for Athenaeum in July, and leads the Athenaeum program throughout the school year, from August to May.
+Summer Academy Programs (Two weeks: June): The Campus Coordinator leads the Great Hearts Summer Programs during summer vacation.
+Athletic Program: Great Hearts Academies provides some academies with an outsourced K-5 athletic program.
 At these academies, the Campus Coordinator serves as the liaison for the coach of that program, to help resolve operational issues that may arise.

 Mission Alignment: The Campus Coordinator adheres to the vision of Great Hearts Academies by stewarding existing co-curricular programs that extend the high-minded teachings of the regular school day.
 Well-planned, classically-oriented lessons and culturally-enriching activities are the central focus of the programs – all of which are modeled after our classical Great Books, Core Knowledge, virtue-based, liberal arts classrooms – and the Campus Coordinator is the steward of the Great Hearts mission as it pertains to co-curricular programming at his/her campus.